 “Outside In” was produced by Netflix, and it seems to have been conceived with the platform in mind.
 It’s the paragon of Netflix filmmaking done right: Despite its lush visuals, the movie could work just as well on the small screen, and its plot hardly demands anything more than the feature-length treatment.
 You wouldn’t want to binge on multiple episodes of this story, but as a snapshot of genuine emotion, it goes on just long enough.

-“Outside In” premiered at the 2017 Toronto International Film Festival.
-It will be released theatrically and on Netflix in 2018.
+“Outside In” premiered at the 2017 Toronto International Film Festival and opens in limited theatrical release on March 30, 2018.